jhartman00/TicTacToe/README.md

 ## A few things to note

 1. As stated before, it is impossible to guarantee a win in Tic Tac Toe.
 If you tie with the hard AI congrats!
 2. There is one improvement I thought of after completing the project and that would be to record the recursion depth of the hard AI and have that factor into the move it chooses.
-At the moment the hard AI works however it goes for any win condition.
-In recording the recursion depth and having that factor into the move choice the hard algorithm would go for the fastest win condition instead of any win condition.
+At the moment the hard AI works.
+However, it goes for "any" win condition.
+In recording the recursion depth and having that factor into the move choice, the hard algorithm would go for the fastest win condition instead of any win condition.

 ## FAQ